Data explorer

 To export measurement data, click the More… button in the top menu bar and select either Download as CSV or Download as Excel, according to your preferences.

-Changing visualization
+Changing the visualization

 To change the visualization in the data explorer, you can modify several properties.